utopia-os/utopia-ui/lib/README.md

 * User authentification API-Interface
 * Customizable Profiles for users and other items
 * App shell with navigation bar and sidebar
+* HTML-aware text previews that preserve mentions when content is shortened

 ## Getting Started